Medical Management of Thunderstorm Phobias

-"What is Thunder or Loud Noise Phobia?
 Thunder Phobia and extreme fear of loud noises is a relatively common problem in dogs.
 Thunder and Loud Noise Phobia is a fear that is out of proportion to the real danger of the situation.
-Dogs literally fear for their life, there may be hardly any communication possible,
+Dogs literally fear for their life, there may be hardly any communication possible.

 The static in the air can make dogs want to escape from their own bodies, the more the behavior occurs the stronger it becomes.
 Dogs may hide in certain places, may soil in the house, panic, destroy furniture, scratch at doors and windows and can terribly hurt themselves when they try to get away from the source of their fear.

 Thunder phobia is most likely to occur in Labrador Retrievers, Golden Retrievers, German Shepherds, Huskys and any mixes of these breeds.
 Most of the time it becomes a serious problem when the dog is a little older, five years and up.